pulp/pulp_rpm/docs/workflows/create_sync_publish.rst

 The GPG signature check options, like ``gpgcheck`` and ``repo_gpgcheck`` are configurable via the ``repo_config`` option.
 This option has a json format and can contain any of the configuration for the ``.repo`` file.

-A separate option is provided to let the user decide whether or not to generate sqlite metadata (defaults to 'false').
-Sqlite metadata not commonly used.

-- sqlite_metadata: generate sqlite metadata in addition to standard XML metadata

 We encourage users to take a look at the `pulp_rpm API documentation <../restapi.html#operation/publications_rpm_rpm_create>`_ to see the default values for these options.